 In this paper, we have argued that DMA and DMS hold many attractions for the macroeconomic forecaster.
-They allow for the coefficients in a model to evolve over time, but also allow for the set of predictors used for forecasting to change over time.
+They allow for the coefficients in a model to evolve over time, but also allow for model used for forecasting to change over time.
+In practice, this means that DMS switches between various parsimonious models over time and DMA tends to place a great deal of weight on such parsimonious models.
 The alternative of working with one general model, including all potential predictors, is unattractive due to over-parameterization worries.
 The alternative of choosing one single parsimonious model is also unattractive since a good parsimonious forecasting model at some times could be a bad model at other times.

-To our knowledge, other than the regression-based US application of Koop and Korobilis (2009), DMA and DMS have not been used by macroeconomic forecasters.
+But, to our knowledge, other than the regression-based US application of Koop and Korobilis (2009), DMA and DMS have not been used by macroeconomic forecasters.
 Relative to our previous work, the present paper extends the use of DMA and DMS to block factor models with the monthly data used in the Bank of England's forecasting suite.
 We find improvements in forecast performance relative to several popular alternatives.
 Furthermore, the use of DMA and DMS provides insight on which factors predict inflation and output growth and whether they change over time.
 We find that DMA is averaging over many different parsimonious models and the set of parsimonious models is changing substantially over time.
-For output growth, there is no factor block which stands out as being a consistently important predictor.
+For output growth, there are no factor block which stand out as being a consistently important predictor.
 But every factor block is playing a role in the DMA average forecast at some time or other.
-For inflation, the money and price blocks stand out as being fairly consistently important predictors (although there
+For inflation, the money and price blocks stand out as being fairly consistently important predictors (although there are some times when they are not).
+But all the other factor blocks are important at some times or for some forecast horizons.
+The general pattern, though, is one where the best forecasting model is changing over time.
+This feature is automatically picked up by DMA or DMS, but not with conventional forecast procedures.